Metehan120/Oxidalloc/README.md

 ## Known Issues

-* High memory usage when using Rust Analyzer. | No trim yet, thats why.
+* Rust-analyzer may cause high memory usage.
 * May crash some APPs
 * May crash after a while during AI workloads.